dart-lang/test/pkgs/test/README.md

 By default each platform has a default compiler, but some of them support more than one compiler.
 You can choose which compiler to use by passing `dart test -c source`, which would run all VM tests from source instead of compiling them to kernel.
-This also supports targetting a specific platform using normal platform selectors, like this `dart test -c vm:source`.
+This also supports targeting a specific platform using normal platform selectors, like this `dart test -c vm:source`.

 ### Test Path Queries